opensearch-project/project-website/_posts/2022-03-16-launch-announcement-1-3-0.markdown

 ### Index State Management

 * **Continuous Mode in Transform**: With this release, you can now run transforms in a continuous mode based on a schedule.
 This enables you to keep an incremental transform job running on a group of source indices actively ingesting new data.
-At each run, only the modified buckets will be transformed, reducing the overhead for users who want to their transform up to date.
+At each run, only the modified buckets will be transformed, reducing the overhead for users who want to keep their transform up-to-date.

 ### Observability

-Customers can now create custom Observability Applications to view the availability status of all their systems, where log events can be combined with trace and metric data, into a single view of system health empowering developers and IT Ops to resolve issues faster and with fewer escalations.
+Users can now create custom Observability Applications to view the availability status of all their systems, where log events can be combined with trace and metric data, into a single view of system health empowering developers and IT Ops to resolve issues faster and with fewer escalations.

 * **App Analytics**: In the past, users had to collate logs, traces, and metrics in separate views which made application monitoring difficult.
 With App Analytics Dashboards, users can now view application logs, traces, and metrics in one view instead of moving between different visualizations.